-- Diploma in Sport (BTEC Level 3 -Double Award)
+- Diploma in Sport (Double BTEC Level 3 Certificate)

-- Extended Certificate in Sport (BTEC Level 3 Single Award)

 - Physics

 - Psychology

 - Sociology

 - Spanish

-- Travel and Tourism (BTEC Level 3 National Extended Certificate)

 For students choosing to undertake BTEC courses, please note that all of these are single courses.
-Students can therefore mix these with A level courses or choose a menu of three BTEC courses.
+Students can therefore mix these with A Level courses or choose a menu of three BTEC courses.